code2end/psapient-assessment/Readme.md

 - DGS (GraphQL service) can also be used to address multiple internal service calls.

-- Inventory Synchronization would be required with the theatre partners periodically.
+- Inventory Synchronization would be required with the theatres periodically.

+- MFA or Pass key authentication is not included in this for simplicity.

 ### Declaration